NLPaladins/rinehartAnalysis_questionAnswering/README.md

 ## Prerequisites <a name = "prerequisites"></a>

-You need to have a machine with Python >= 3.9 and any Bash based shell (e.g. zsh) installed.
+You need to have a machine with Python >= 3.9 and any Bourne based shell (e.g. bash, zsh ..) installed.
 Having installed conda is also recommended.

 ```Shell